-Due to ongoing complaints of power equipment being operated between the hours of 10:00 p.m. and 7:00 a.m. at this concrete batch plant, staff performed repeated inspections.
-City staff has witnessed the concrete batch plant operating power equipment on the property, which is located within 500 feet of a residence or quiet zone, on several occasions.
+Due to ongoing complaints of power equipment being operated between the hours of 10:00 p.m. and 7:00 a.m. at these concrete batch plants, staff performed repeated inspections.
+City staff has witnessed the concrete batch plant operating power equipment on portions of the property located within 500 feet of a residence or quiet zone on several occasions.